Powerlearnproject/se-day1-assignment-bill-arnold/README.md

 Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate.
-Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate. waterfall methodology is sequential and rigid and thus follows a specific predetermined path during development while the agile methodology  is iterative and flexible thus during development it is easy to adapt in case of changes in the development cycle.
 Waterfall is best used when the project is being performed under a strict budget and timeline while agile is best used when the project is evolving